amchercashin/ETH_ColdBrainWallet/README.md

 ## Functionality
 ### Offline Ethereum wallet (private key and address) generation as a function of 3 parameters (inspired by [original idea and code by Vitalik](https://www.reddit.com/r/ethereum/comments/535ovp/is_there_a_javascript_library_for_generating/d7q8hq7/?st=j7gaygm8&sh=435756ff)):
-  1. Hardness: integer value in [1000, 3000] range.
+  1. Hardness: integer value from [1000, 3000] range.
 This (with the function iteslf) ensures to take some coputational effort to get a key.
 Thus making it more time consuming to brute-force.
   2. Email.
 To protect from batch key picking attack, where keys generated for every popular password or phrase, then check for positive balance.
   3. Secret phrase.
 Actually a password.
 Should be long enough, not a actual meaningfull phrase in any language, not a "popular" password and not used anywhere else.